Free roofing estimate template

 Like many who work in the trades, you may be tempted to give a roof cost estimate based on a price that will get you the contract.

 The problem?
-Most estimate roofing costs at a price per square foot they felt was fair instead of considering the time needed and their overhead costs.
+Based on our observations, most estimate roofing costs at a price per square foot they felt was fair instead of considering the time needed and their overhead costs.

 If you want to guarantee your roofing company’s profits and stand out from the competition, account for all your costs and put them into a roofing estimate template.
-Do this to save time, look professional, and ensure that you give customers accurate roofing estimates.
+As per our expertise, you should do this to save time, look professional, and ensure that you give customers accurate roofing estimates.

 Keep reading to learn how to prepare a roofing quote properly, how long a job should take, and for a free roofing estimate template.